TonySac/Ender3NG-Build/sourcing-printing.md

 I managed to print these parts without an enclosure using *Fusion Filaments Seismic Red ABS* for the stepper motor covers and *eSun Black ABS+* for the electronics panels.
 I used a brim and hairspray to assist with bed adhesion.
 The stepper covers had some mild warping but I do not foresee any issues.
 The electronics panels printed great, other than not noticing the the E3NG logo inlay :frowning_face:.
 I guess I'll add those to my reprinting list.

-# Electronics Frame Rims (EF**)
+# Electronics Frame Rims (EF__)

 {: .mod }
 :wrench: The following covers a modification I made to an STL.

 <img src="/assets/EF__ugly.png" width="300" />{: .float-right}{: .ml-3}

-I initially printed the **Electronics Frame Rims** on the Ender 3 with *eSun ABS+* and they came out with terrible warps and tolerance issues.
+I initially printed the `electronics frame rims` on the Ender 3 with *eSun ABS+* and they came out with terrible warps and tolerance issues.

-After reviewing the build manual and STEP file, I noticed these parts are already two pieces that are glued together using the **Frame Joint (EFJ)**.
-I decided I should be able to split the parts between the mounting holes and reconnect them using additional **Frame Joints**.
-I printed off some extra **Frame Joints** and split the rims in OrcaSlicer.
+After reviewing the build manual and STEP file, I noticed these parts are already two pieces that are glued together using the `Frame Joint (EFJ)`.
+I decided I should be able to split the parts between the mounting holes and reconnect them using additional `EFJs`.
+I printed off some extra `EFJs` and split the rims in OrcaSlicer.
 The parts printed without issues on my Voron and seemed to mate just fine.

 <img src="/assets/EF__split.png"/>{: .ml-3}